PeterTsungYu/dev_iot/README_PID.md

 The response times should be tuned based on the different processes to address the time delays or lags.

 ## Examples
+### valve controller
+A proportional valve is applied in this project.
+The valve is used to distribute a gas flow into two branches.
+The ratio of the two separated gas flows is then controlled.
+In this controller, the setpoints are wanted ratios, and manipulated values are setpoints of the proportional valve.
+Two flow values are monitored as below while keeping the ratio at 0.3.

 ![pid_img_2](https://i.imgur.com/rvOjZq2.gif)
 ![pid_img_3](https://i.imgur.com/a2os7RM.gif)